atapas/i18n-js-npm/README.md

 The tool `i18n-js` helps in externalizing the string and thus, internationalizing your web app with few quick and easy steps.

 - Create a folder called `i18n` at the same lavel of `node_modules` folder of your app.
 - Create `en.js`, `es.js`, `de.js` etc file to contain your application specific strings externalized.
+You must add all required language .js files that your app would support.

 Here is an example of the en.js and es.js file.

 ```js
 // en.js